Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 <!-- block -->

 Anna Mouglalis,
-As limit experience of a display in  _élégance_,
+As limit experience of a class act display,
+As maxmin distinction,
-As infra-margin for the outer frontier of the feminine.
+As infra-margin for the outer frontier of elegancy.
+I am phasing out,
+I am so fucking done for,
-I am terminally fucked,
+I am terminally fucked...
-She is somehow projected on my computer.
+Her apparition is somehow projected on my computer.
-Her apparition is too uneasy of a vision,
+It is too uneasy of a vision,
 I cannot stand it.